 In case you want to work as a freelancer, you need to find clients.
-There are many freelancer platforms, like Upwork or Fiverr, where clients offer their jobs and freelancers can apply (or the other way around: Freelancers offer work and clients book them).
+There are many freelance platforms, like Upwork or Fiverr, where clients offer their jobs and freelancers can apply (or the other way around: Freelancers offer work and clients book them).
 These are popular starting points for freelancers.
 However, bear in mind that the competition is massive and thus, rates are often very low.

 Alternatively, you could try your luck with networking.
 Check with former working colleagues or fellow students and see if they know someone in need of your skills.
 LinkedIn is a great way to get and stay connected.

-(3) Business Owner / Entrepreneur
+(3) Business Owner